 How to Manage Obsolete Stock in Your Inventory

-Obsolete Stock is a term that refers to inventory that has reached the end of its product lifecycle.
+Obsolete Stock is a term that refers to inventory that has reached the end of its product life cycle.
 In this stage of the product life cycle, there is no market demand for the product.
-The end of the product life cycle is typically determined based on a set period of time with no sales for that specific product offering.

-Companies that have not forecasted or planned stock replenishment properly often times are left with large quantities of obsolete stock in their warehouses.
-Obsolete stock is inventory that sits on a company’s balance sheet as working capital tied up with little promise of a return on investment.
+Companies that have not accurately forecasted a decline in demand or effectively reduced their stock replenishment policies often times are left with large quantities of obsolete stock in their warehouses.
+Obsolete stock then sits on a company’s balance sheet as working capital tied up with little promise of a return on investment.
 In the graph below, obsolete stock is inventory that reaches the end of its declining life cycle stage.

-Inventory management systems today do a great job of tracking inventory.
-To avoid carrying excess and obsolete stock, you need to first optimize your planning, demand forecasting and replenishment processes.
+Inventory management systems do a great job of tracking inventory movements, but they often fall short when it comes to identifying what stock to carry and in what quantities to meet customer demand.
+To avoid carrying excess and obsolete stock, you need to ensure your demand forecasting, stocking policies and replenishment processes are fully optimized.

 Software solutions, such as EazyStock, will automate these processes using advanced algorithms to provide easy-to-understand data that helps inventory management teams stock the right products in the right place at the right time.
 With EazyStock, all SKUs get tracked along their product life cycle so demand trends are identified with plenty of time to adjust replenishment policies and the risk of excess stock piling up is dramatically reduced.
 Obsolete stock then becomes a thing of the past.